jmettraux/stand/_posts/2014-08-26-fourth-stand-dev.md

 ### Considerations

-I think I'm getting the hand of the technique.
+I think I'm getting the hang of the technique.
 Still need a lot of practice but I like it a lot.
 I can make incremental changes, hopefully each in the right direction.

 ### Output